olc-digital/amanda-brookfield/src/pages/index.md

   bestSeller4: A Family Man
   bestSeller5: The Lover
 heroSection:
+  title: "A novel, 'Good Girls'"
   linkedBook: Good Girls
-  readMoreText: Read more about Good Girls
   text: >-
     Good Girls is about the Keating sisters, Kat and Eleanor, and the turns their lives take after a childhood fraught with difficulties and adolescent rivalries.
 It is a coming-of-age story, a mystery and a tear-jerker.
 But most of all it’s a reminder of whom to keep close and whom to trust with your darkest secrets.
-  title: 'A novel, ''Good Girls'''
+  readMoreText: Read more about Good Girls
 latestReleases:
   latestRelease1:
+    book: Good Girls
     blurb: >-
       Published in October 2019, 'Good Girls' tells the compelling story of the Keating sisters: Kat is mesmerising, beautiful, smart and charming -